liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/06-creating-entity-actions-using-jsf.markdown

 ## Creating Action Buttons Using JSF

-Now that you have the power to edit and delete entities, it's time to expose that capability to your users through your JSF views.
+Now that you have the power to edit and delete entities, and also control their permissions, it's time to expose those capabilities to your users through your JSF views.
 This will be a similar process to when you created the Add Guestbook and Add Entry buttons.
 All of your action buttons will display in the `master` view, so you'll only edit that particular view.
-You'll begin with adding the guestbook action views.
+You'll begin with adding the guestbook's action buttons.

 1. Open the `master.xhtml` file.
-Directly below the `<br />` tag under the command buttons for adding a guestbook and entry, add the following code to create your guestbook's action buttons:
+Directly below the first `<br />` tag under the command buttons for adding a guestbook and entry, add the following code to create your guestbook's action buttons: